IlopezAguirre/IlopezAguirre/README.md

 ## About Me

-- 🎓 Computer Science student at the University of South Florida, graduating in 2029
+- 🎓 Computer Science student at the University of South Florida, graduating in 2028
-- 🛠️ Tech Director for SHPE and Tech Lead for GDG at USF
+- 🛠️ Web Developer Lead for SHPEUSF and Tech Lead for Google Developer Group at USF
-- ♿ Interested in using technology to improve accessibility
 - 🤖 Building with computer vision, AI, embedded systems, and full-stack software
-- 🌎 Fluent in English and Spanish
-- 🚀 Currently developing my software engineering and data structures foundations
+- 🚀 Currently working on cretaing the Hackjam26 MLH sponsored website (hack-jam26-4626heurq-shpeusf.vercel.app) and data structures foundations

 ## Featured Work

-### Brailliant — 2nd Place, Bloom Knights 2026
+### [Brailliant — 2nd Place, Bloom Knights 2026] (https://devpost.com/software/brailliant-s3l50t)

 A low-cost physical Braille display that transforms text from a camera, PDF, or live screenshot into tactile output.